binshi/health-ai/part-4/l4-activityclassification.md

 * Liu S, Gao RX, Freedson PS.
 Computational methods for estimating energy expenditure in human physical activities.
 Med Sci Sports Exerc.
 2012;44:2138–2146. doi: 10.1249/MSS.0b013e31825e825a.
   [Link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3475744/)

+# Activity Classification {#activity-classification}

+Now that we've explored the data, examined the literature, chosen our features, and pre-processed all the data.
+Now it's time to finally build the classifier!

+First off, we will do feature extraction to train on 10 second long non-overlapping windows.
+And we used sklearn to build a random forest classifier to classify our data.
+Then we defined the hyperparameters with 100 trees where each tree has a maximum depth of 4.

+Now we are ready to build and train the model!

+But as we just trained on the whole dataset we can't easily evaluate it.
+But one way to evaluate the performance of a multi-class classifier is to look at a confusion matrix.
+The confusion matrix shows how many data points were misclassified and what they were misclassified as.